firstbatchxyz/swan-contracts/docs/src/src/AIAgent.sol/contract.AIAgent.md

 Function to withdraw the tokens from the contract.

-*If the current phase is `Withdraw` buyer can withdraw any amount of tokens.*
+*If the current phase is `Withdraw` agent owner can withdraw any amount of tokens.*

-*If the current phase is not `Withdraw` buyer has to leave at least `minFundAmount` in the contract.*
+*If the current phase is not `Withdraw` agent owner has to leave at least `minFundAmount` in the contract.*

 ```solidity